 Another surprise was just how little work was really needed from me.
 I showed up every day at 0700, signed what needed to be signed and read whatever I could get my hands on to learn about the airplanes I had no experience with.
 Members of my staff would come in for advice and direction regularly and I did what I could.
 But, for the most part, my time was spent editing whatever they had written.
 I took very long lunches at the gym and very rarely stayed past the official end of the day, 1700.
 It was becoming the least interesting job of my Air Force career.

 "I know we are all working very hard," Colonel Mitchell said at the first Monday staff meeting of my second month.
 "I also know there is some grumbling in the trenches about how we did on the last promotion board to lieutenant colonel.
-Eddie, that was the month before you showed up.
+James, that was the month before you showed up.
 We went six for twelve on the lieutenant colonel board."

 "About the Air Force average," I said.
 "You would think a headquarters staff could do better."